-S&P Global Ratings' short-term issue credit ratings are generally assigned to those obligations considered short-term in the relevant market, typically with an original maturity of no more than 365 days.
-Short-term issue credit ratings are also used to indicate the creditworthiness of an obligor with respect to put features on long-term obligations.
-A long-term issue credit rating is typically assigned to an obligation with an original maturity of greater than 365 days.
+S&P Global Ratings' short-term ratings are generally assigned to those obligations considered short-term in the relevant market.
+Short-term ratings are also used to indicate the creditworthiness of an obligor with respect to put features on long-term obligations.
+Medium term notes are assigned long-term ratings.
 Ratings are graded into several categories, ranging from 'A' for the highest-quality obligations to 'D' for the lowest.
 These categories are as follows:

-- A-1: A short-term obligation rated 'A-1' is rated in the highest category by S&P Global Ratings.
+A-1: A short-term obligation rated 'A-1' is rated in the highest category by S&P Global Ratings.
 The obligor's capacity to meet its financial commitment on the obligation is strong.
 Within this category, certain obligations are designated with a plus sign (+).
-This indicates that the obligor's capacity to meet its financial commitments on these obligations is extremely strong. - A-2: A short-term obligation rated 'A-2' is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher rating categories.
-However, the obligor's capacity to meet its financial commitments on the obligation is satisfactory. - A-3: A short-term obligation rated 'A-3' exhibits adequate protection parameters.
-However, adverse economic conditions or changing circumstances are more likely to weaken an obligor's capacity to meet its financial commitments on the obligation. - B: A short-term obligation rated 'B' is regarded as vulnerable and has significant speculative characteristics.
-The obligor currently has the capacity to meet its financial commitments; however, it faces major ongoing uncertainties that could lead to the obligor's inadequate capacity to meet its financial commitments. - C: A short-term obligation rated 'C' is currently vulnerable to nonpayment and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitments on the obligation. - D: A short-term obligation rated 'D' is in default or in breach of an imputed promise.
+This indicates that the obligor's capacity to meet its financial commitments on these obligations is extremely strong.

+A-2: A short-term obligation rated 'A-2' is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher rating categories.
+However, the obligor's capacity to meet its financial commitments on the obligation is satisfactory.

+A-3: A short-term obligation rated 'A-3' exhibits adequate protection parameters.
+However, adverse economic conditions or changing circumstances are more likely to weaken an obligor's capacity to meet its financial commitments on the obligation.

+B: A short-term obligation rated 'B' is regarded as vulnerable and has significant speculative characteristics.
+The obligor currently has the capacity to meet its financial commitments; however, it faces major ongoing uncertainties that could lead to the obligor's inadequate capacity to meet its financial commitments.

+C: A short-term obligation rated 'C' is currently vulnerable to nonpayment and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitments on the obligation.

+D: A short-term obligation rated 'D' is in default or in breach of an imputed promise.
 For non-hybrid capital instruments, the 'D' rating category is used when payments on an obligation are not made on the date due, unless S&P Global Ratings believes that such payments will be made within any stated grace period.
 However, any stated grace period longer than five business days will be treated as five business days.
 The 'D' rating also will be used upon the filing of a bankruptcy petition or the taking of a similar action and where default on an obligation is a virtual certainty, for example due to automatic stay provisions.
-A rating on an obligation is lowered to 'D' if it is subject to a distressed debt restructuring.
+An obligation's rating is lowered to 'D' if it is subject to a distressed exchange offer.